rustyeddy/rustyeddy.com/content/software/_index.md

 ### Wire Frames, Story Boards and the User Experience

-Along with the use cases Mini, the _front-end_ lead was able able to start sketching out the user interface in the form of _Wireframes_ collected to together in _story boards_ that walked Kelly through the _Use Cases_ giving Kelly a solid understanding of what it would be like to use the software, not just by description but walking her through the usage visualy, providing the complete _User eXperience_.
+Along with the use cases Mini, the _front-end_ lead was able able to start sketching out the user interface in the form of _Wireframes_ collected to together in _story boards_ that walked Kelly through the _Use Cases_ giving Kelly and the develop a mutaul, solid understanding of what it would be like to use the software, not just by description but walking her through the usage visualy, providing the complete _User eXperience_.

 #### Design Guide, Manifest and Sitemap

 Mini also created the _design guide_ that included colors, fonts and spacing that defines the over-all aesthetic of the site.
 Finally a _site map_ was created to identify the pages of the User Interface and the hiearchial relationship to one another.
-The _manifest_ is a list of all assets that occupy the UI / Website such as images, pictures, PDF documents and so on.
+The _manifest_ was also created as a list of all assets that occupy the UI / Website such as images, pictures, PDF documents and so on.

 ### Database Design - The Model

-Also from the Use Cases Melanie our Database Guru is able to start designing what the Database will contain and how the chunks of data are related to one another.
+Also from the Use Cases Melanie our Database Guru is able to start drafting what the Database will contain and how the different chunks of data are going to relate to one another.
 This is referred to as the _Data Model_ used through out the application.

 ### Test Cases